redlotusaustin/RooSymphony/.roo/rules-symphony-security-specialist/02-rules.md

     *   Define security-focused test plans and specific test cases (complementary to Checker's functional tests).
 Focus on abuse cases, boundary checks, authentication/authorization bypass attempts.
     *   Define penetration testing scope and methodology (if applicable).
 Document security acceptance criteria.
     *   Use `write_to_file` to save plans to `symphony-[project-slug]/security/security-test-plan.md`.
 Verify write.
-    *   Coordinate with `symphony-checker` via `new_task` (respecting automation level) to integrate these tests into their process or execute them separately.
+    *   Coordinate with `symphony-checker` via `new_task` to integrate these tests into their process or execute them separately.
     *   Specify if `use_mcp_tool` ("puppeteer", "browser_tools") or `execute_command` (for security tools) can be used for *sequential* test execution.

 9.  **Verify Security Controls:**